knlrvr/portfolio-template/README.md

 This portfolio template was inspired by [this CV created by Bartosz Jarocki with shadcn & next.js](https://cv.jarocki.me/).
 I really liked the minimal design & wanted to recreate it with just HTML & CSS!

 **Update - 02/27/24**: Each project card for a project with the status 'online' (set in the JSON) will generate as a link.
 Each project card for a project with the status 'offline' (again, set in the JSON) will generate as a normal container.
+Project cards will also differ slightly in styling depending on their status.

 <a name="view"></a>
 ## View